rlindsgaard/rlindsgaard.github.io/resume.md

 He worked part-time during his studies with **web-development, services-integration and designing/developing iOS applications**.

-He has since then worked at CSIS Security Group A/S, gradually earning a senior technical position from a student position.
+He has since then worked at CSIS Security Group A/S a senior technical position gradually from a student position.
 Through this career working with

 - Data extraction from 3rd party sources
 - Systems integrations and data formatting